Nguyễn Thùy Linh: 2022

-She won a bronze medal in the 2021 Southeast Asian Games mixed team event.
+She won a bronze medal in the 2021 SEA Games mixed team event.
 She also competed in the 2022 BWF World Championships and made a huge upset when she won against Aya Ohori in the first round.
 She lost the second round to eventual bronze medalist An Se-young.

 On September, she won the Belgian International tournament, defeating Hirari Mizui in the final.
 A month later, she won her first ever World Tour title at the home tournament Vietnam Open.